UnLuckyNikolay/utilities-python/README.md

 # Utilities for Python

-A bunch of utilities saved for using as a submodule/copypaste/cheatsheet. \
+A bunch of utilities written down for using as a submodule/copypaste/cheatsheet. \
 Also includes `test.sh` used to run unittests.

 ## Content: